simoninireland/epyc/doc/hdf5labnotebook.rst

     message.

     To work around this, it's safest to not have array-valued results.
-If you need them, pick a shape beforehand.
+If you need them, pick a shape beforehand and stick to it.

     This limitation may be removed in future versions.